Ali0092/Ali0092/README.md

 <h1 align="center"> Hi Folks 👋 ,I am Muhammad Ali </h1>

-<h3 align="center"> A Computer Science Student who is passionate Android Application Developer, eager to learn new technologies, and provide the Community the things which I already know and also things that i am learning and exploring now.</h3>
+<h3 align="center"> A Computer Science Student who is passionate Android Application Developer, eager to learn new technologies, and provide the Community the things which I already know and also things that i am learning and exploring now.
+Ali is also a tech Article Wrtier who try to write for the beginners and the new commer in the field of Android Application developement..:) </h3>

 <p align="center" > <img  width="50%" src="https://github-readme-stats.vercel.app/api?username=Ali0092&show_icons=true" /> </p>